-Under the CARES Act, hospitals and other entities eligible for accelerated or advance payments can:
+Under the CARES Act, and the administration’s implementation, the terms for the accelerated or advance payments include:

-- Receive either three or six months of their typical Medicare fee-for-service payments similar to a cash advance, and most health care providers that applied received these funds in March and April.
+- Providers can receive either three or six months of their typical Medicare fee-for-service payments, similar to a cash advance, and most health care providers that applied received these funds in March and April.

-- Repayment now begins only 120 days following the receipt of funds – around August 1st – in the form of zero percent Medicare reimbursement until the advance is recouped.
+- Repayment is happening now – a mere 120 days from receipt of the funds – in the form of zero percent Medicare reimbursement until the loan is repaid.

 - If a provider is unable to complete the repayment by the deadline, interest begins to accrue on the balance at a rate of approximately 10 percent – an astonishing rate that is totally disconnected from fiscal reality and is at odds with low rates Congress specified in the CARES Act for other industries.

-The timeline and terms of repayment have essentially just delayed the crisis for hospitals as the COVID case count stays steady or even increases in many areas.
+The timeline and terms of repayment have essentially just delayed the crisis for hospitals as the COVID case count increases in many areas.

 Think about it this way - withholding 100 percent of Medicare payments is similar to garnishing all of a worker’s wages, rather than a regular, modest payment more typical of a conventional loan.
-For most hospitals, it will result in a complete loss of Medicare fee-for-service payment – approximately 25 percent of a hospital’s total payments on average - until the loan, and any interest that accrues, is repaid.
+For most hospitals, it will result in a complete loss of Medicare fee-for-service payment – approximately 25 percent of a hospital’s total payments on average – until the loan, and any interest that accrues is repaid.
 This is simply not tenable for already struggling hospitals.
-The continued financial impact caused by the pandemic, which is nowhere near over, may make it difficult for some hospitals to afford to ever pay back the full amount of the loans, let alone do so under the current tight timelines.
+The continued financial impact caused by the pandemic, which is nowhere near over, may make it difficult for some hospitals to afford to ever pay back the full amount of the loans, let alone do so right now.